accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Identify moving or flashing content on the screen (e.g. a graphic element, formatting effect or carousel) that is triggered automatically when the screen loads or when content is displayed (see note).
-1. Check that:
+1. Check
-	- the total duration of movement or flashing is less than 5 seconds;
+	- that the total duration of movement or flashing is less than 5 seconds;
 	- or that there is a mechanism (e.g. a button) to stop and restart the movement or flashing;
 	- or the presence of a mechanism (e.g. a button) that allows the moving or flashing content to be hidden and displayed again;
 	- or the presence of a mechanism (such as a button) that allows the content to be displayed without movement or flashing.
 1. If this is the case, the criterion is validated.

 **Note:**
-- the stopping or pausing of moving or flashing content via when focused (the effect is suspended only while focused, but resumes once the focus is lost) or by touching moving content (the effect is suspended only while pressure is applied to the content, but resumes once the pressure is released) are not considered to be compliant processes.
+- the stopping or pausing of moving or flashing content when focused (the effect is suspended only while focused, but resumes once the focus is lost) or by touching moving content (the effect is suspended only while pressure is applied to the content, but resumes once the pressure is released) are not considered to be compliant processes.
 - in some cases, the movement cannot be stopped, for example a progress bar, in which case the criterion is not applicable.

 ##### Mapping {class="disclosure mapping"}